hammerjs/hammer.js/src/gestures/README.md

 # Custom gestures

 With Hammer.js it is easy to add your own gestures, just take a look at the gesture files.

 When an gesture is added to the Hammer.gestures object, it is auto registered at the setup of the first Hammer instance.
-You can also call Hammer.detection.register manually and pass your gesture object as a param
+You can also call Detection.register manually and pass your gesture object as a param

 ## Gesture object